 - Join an enthusiastic Community of Practice.
 Participating educators will have regular on-line communication to share experiences, ideas, and resources, and support each other as Master Makers during the MMC experience and moving forward.

 - Build capacity in your district.
-Participants can refer colleagues to our day-long Maker skills workshops with a 20% discount during the 2021-2022 school year.
+Participants can take advantage of a 20% discount to our day-long Maker skills workshops .
+You can also refer in-district colleagues and they will receive a 20% discount during the 2021-2022 school year.

 What past participants say about their Master Making experience: